Easy to Grow: Moderate to Challenging

 Heliamphora minor or the Lesser Sun Pitcher is a low, compact grower, producing red tinted, green cylindrical urn-shaped pitchers with small dark red nectar spoons.
 The traps are short, broad, and slightly sweet in fragrance.
 They can develop to a bright red in full sun.
 It forms nice clump colonies.
 The scent-less bell-shaped flowers are typically bright white and pink.
 They bloom anytime during the year.
 H. minor is a highland plant preferring consistently cool and humid conditions, and loose well drained soil.
 It is native to the Auyan and Cerro la Luna Tepuis.
-In cultivation, these plant do well in a terrarium in an air-conditioned room with bright indirect light.
-Fluorescent plant lights with timers on 14 hours/day, with seasonal variations are recommended.
+In cultivation, these plant do well in a terrarium in an air-conditioned room under bright light.
+Fluorescent or LED plant lights with timers on 14 hours/day is recommended.

 Soil: Nepenthes Mix works well.